qualcomm/aimet/Docs/beta/featureguide/bn.rst

 BN re-estimation is also recommended in the following cases:

 - Models where the main issue is weight quantization
-- Quantization of depthwise separable layers as their batch norm statistics are sensitive to oscillations
+- Quantization of depth-wise separable layers as their batch norm statistics are sensitive to oscillations

 Workflow
 ========